Is Alimony Taxable in Florida?

 There are a lot of exciting changes coming to family law courts in Florida and around the country.
 In the meantime, we hope that your question of “is alimony taxable in Florida,” has been answered to your satisfaction.

-Jonathan Jacobs is a Divorce Attorney In Clermont Florida, a Divorce Attorney in Orlando Florida, and helps his clients in the surrounding counties.
+Jonathan Jacobs is a Divorce Attorney In Clermont Florida, a Divorce Attorney in Orlando Florida, and helps his clients in the surrounding counties with their child custody and equitable distribution.
 Call the Jacobs Law Firm today for a consultation in your family law case.